alastair87-cyf/fundamentals-course/about-this-course/graduation/criteria.md

 # Criteria

-This page contains the base level that we expect from you in order to graduate from this course and be eligible for the Full Stack course.
+This page covers the level we aim for you to reach before moving onto the main course.
+In Scotland, there is no graduation from Fundamentals and we expect everyone to move on to the main course.

 ## Overview